 Wet underfloor heating systems use a system of polymer tubes laid in a back and forth or spiral pattern along the floor.
 Common to all underfloor heating systems, is a layer of insulation which is positioned directly underneath the tubes.
 Several different methods are available to spread the heat evenly over the floor surface and to provide a suitable substrate for its floor covering.
 There may be one or more loops laid in the floor to each room and they are bought together at a manifold(s).
 The manifolds include valves to control which zones are heated and flow meters which are used to balance the flow.
 The valves for several loops may be grouped together as a zone, and each zone is individually controlled by a room thermostat.

 For properties with solid ground floors, a screed floor construction is the simplest and most efficient way of installing underfloor heating.
 The floors are constructed of a slab of concrete or by a block and beam structure.
 This is covered by a layer of dense foam insulation and a polythene protective layer.
-The heating tube is secured by clipping through the polythene layer, directly into the insulation.
-Screed is then poured or hand laid over the pipes and the insulation; forming the “thermal mass” which distributes the heat between the tubes.
+The heating pipe is secured by clipping through the polythene layer, directly into the insulation.
+Screed is then poured or hand laid over the pipes and the insulation; forming the 'thermal mass' which distributes the heat between the pipes.

 A number of different methods are available to work with suspended floors: